Treasure Island vs Flamingo: Which Hotel Should You Book in 2026?

 Before choosing, compare both rates for your exact dates.
 Flamingo is usually the better choice when prices are close, but Treasure Island can be the smarter value if it is meaningfully cheaper and you prefer a quieter, simpler stay.

-Choose Treasure Island if:
+Choose Treasure Island if you want:

 Final Verdict: Treasure Island vs Flamingo